 If you own a discontinued card, Chase may require you to upgrade to the newest version.
-This is the case for the IHG credit card and World of Hyatt credit card.
 You will most likely forfeit your chance to earn a signup bonus when upgrading.
 Upgrading can still be better than opening a new account.

 How Many Chase Credit Cards Can I Have Summary

 Chase doesn’t place a hard-fast limit on how many Chase credit cards you can own at one time.
 But, you will need to pay attention to your recent application history before applying.
 Staying under 5/24 and applying every 90 days are the best way to get approved for multiple Chase credit cards the first time you apply.

 How many Chase credit cards can you apply for at once?